Thursday 28 March 2013

 2 tbsp each chopped fresh coriander and parsley (I used dried herbs)

-Spices: I used 1 tsp of the tagine mix as well as 1 tbsp of Ras el Hanout mix.
+Spices: 1 tsp tagine mix, 1 tbsp Ras el Hanout mix

 Method: